Erik Janiš: Karting

-Erik Janis started his racing career in 1994 in kart racing (Comer 80 class).
+Janiš started his racing career in 1994 in kart racing (Comer 80 class).
 He drove this Comer 80 class until 1998 when he left it as quadruple Czech Champion.
 In 1998 Erik also drove Kadet class which he achieved to win in the next season 1999.
 That season and the next one (2000 season) he also won prestigious class ICA-J 100 in Czech Championship.

-2001 season was very successful for Erik.
+The 2001 season was very successful for Janiš.
 He achieved another win ICA-J 100 kart class and also Czech Go-Kart Championship — Kadet ICA — Junior 100 class.
 In European ICA 100 championship he was awarded by Green helmet and in his fourteen years he became the youngest winner of Czech Golden wheel award.
-In 2002 season he won kart class ICA-J 100 in Czech Championship for the last time.
+In the 2002 season, he won kart class ICA-J 100 in Czech Championship for the last time.
 That season was also his first in Czech Touring Car Championship (Ford Fiesta).

-In 2003 season Erik change for ADAC BMW Junior Cup.
-After that experience he returned in go-kart racing (ICC 125 class).
-In 2004 he achieved fifth place in German Championship and seventh place in European Series.
+In the 2003 season, Janiš changed for ADAC BMW Junior Cup.
+After that experience, he returned in go-kart racing (ICC 125 class).
+In 2004, he achieved fifth place in German Championship and seventh place in European Series.
 He crowned his successful go-kart career with winning European Championship of ICC 125 class in 2005.